AliHosaam/Memory-Game/README.md

 2. Score counter to keep track of the number of moves made.

-3. Responsive design for seamless gameplay on different devices.

-4. Game completion message with the final score.
+3. Game completion message with the final score.

 Usage: